pixeljetstream/r3e-open-championship/README.md

 * vehicle_standings: print standings based on vehicle (automatically omitted if only one vehicle exists)
 * team_standings: print standings based on teams (automatically omitted if only one team exists)
 * stylesheetfile: change the default filename
+* rulepoints: the table that is used to assign points to the drivers.
+The default entry must be provided, all others are optional, you can define your own analog to the ones that already exist.
+Just make sure the "ruleset" of a race within the easons matches an entry of the rulepoints table.

 ### History

 Time-line for some distinct features
+* 17. 1.2016 - config file externalized, new config commandline, point handling per race
 * 10. 1.2016 - json result bugfix racefinish state, config to disable team/vehicle standings
 *  7.11.2015 - json result support to improve multiplayer usage
 * 20. 6.2015 - multiplayer-friendly commandline options, and database override